 - Grand Mercure Auckland: Located across from Britomart, this hotel overlooks the harbour and the city, depending on which side of the building you stay.
 It also features elegant, sophisticated décor and spacious rooms that help you feel at home.
 In the evening, enjoy views of the waterfront from the hotel’s onsite restaurant.

-✔ Best neighbourhood to stay in Auckland for families and a quieter vibe
+✔ Top neighbourhood for families and a quieter vibe

 Located east of downtown, Parnell is an affluent neighbourhood with a laid back atmosphere.
 It’s more of a sleepy suburb, despite its close distance to the main harbour.
 Families and those wanting to escape the bustling of downtown Auckland should enjoy the laid back streets of Parnell.

 It’s known for its variety of upscale restaurants and boutiques, but also offers additional attractions.
 You’ll find several footpaths and biking trails that take you across the parks and into Auckland Domain.

 Parnell also has its own waterfront.
 Unfortunately, it’s mostly residential.
 If you want to spend time on the beach or near a waterfront filled with restaurants and bars, you’ll need to venture into the inner city.